Robustly Self-Ordered Graphs: Constructions and Applications to Property Testing

 which is $\exp(-\Omega(n\cdot|T|))$.
 Having established \eqref{T-claim:eq}, the claim follows by a union bound (over all non-trivial permutations $\mu:[n]\to[n]$); specifically, denoting the set of non-trivial permutations by $P_n$, we upper-bound the probability that $G_n$ is not $\frac{n}{20}$-robust by

 where $t$ represents the size of the set of non-fixed-points (w.r.t $\mu$). \EPF

 \paragraph{Obtaining bounded-degree robustly self-ordered graphs.} We next show how to transform $\Omega(n)$-robustly self-ordered $n$-vertex graphs to $O(n^2)$-vertex bounded-degree graphs that are $\Omega(1)$-robustly self-ordered.
 Essentially, we show that the standard ``degree reduction via expanders'' technique works (when using a different color for the expanders' edges, and then using gadgets to replace colored edges).
 Specifically, we replace each vertex in $G_n=([n],E_n)$ by an $(n-1)$-vertex expander graph and connect each of these vertices to at most one vertex in a different expander, while coloring the edges of the expanders with~1, and coloring the other edges by~2.
 Actually, the vertex $v$ is replaced by the vertex-set $C_v=\{\ang{v,u}:u\!\in\![n]\setminus\{v\}\}$ and in addition to the edges of the expander, colored~1, we connect each vertex $\ang{v,u}\in C_v$ to the vertex $\ang{u,v}\in C_u$ and color this edge~2 if $\{u,v\}\in E_n$ and~0 otherwise. \footnote{This is equivalent to first converting $G_n$ into a $n$-vertex clique while coloring an edge~2 if and only if it is in $E_n$.} This yields an $n\cdot(n-1)$-vertex $O(1)$-regular graph, denoted $G'_n$, coupled with an edge-coloring, denoted $\chi'$, which uses three colors.
+We stress that each vertex in $G'_n$ is incident to a single even-colored edge.
 Using the hypothesis that $G_n$ is $\Omega(n)$-robustly self-ordered, we prove that $(G'_n,\chi')$ is $\Omega(1)$-robustly self-ordered (in the colored sense).

-\BP{\em(robustness analysis of the degree reduction):} If $G_n$ is $\Omega(n)$-robustly self-ordered, then $(G'_n,\chi')$ is $\Omega(1)$-robustly self-ordered {\rm(in the colored sense of Definition~\ref{colored-robust:def})}. \EP Using Theorem~\ref{colored2std:clm} (after adding self-loops), we obtain a $O(1)$-regular $O(n^2)$-vertex graph that is $\Omega(1)$-robustly self-ordered (in the standard sense).
+\BP[Robustness analysis of the degree reduction] If $G_n$ is $\Omega(n)$-robustly self-ordered, then $(G'_n,\chi')$ is $\Omega(1)$-robustly self-ordered {\rm(in the colored sense of Definition~\ref{colored-robust:def})}. \EP Using Theorem~\ref{colored2std:clm} (after adding self-loops), we obtain a $O(1)$-regular $O(n^2)$-vertex graph that is $\Omega(1)$-robustly self-ordered (in the standard sense).